panicmechanic/ZMD/Readme.md

                 Also made torch color change with ares roar, will be useful for illustrating effects clearly.
         TOTAL DAYS LEFT = 2.5 (3)
         ALPHA RELEASE DATE = 3rd September

+    01/09/14 Add new function to make_map to allow it to handle prefabricated maps.
+Still need to create Zeus, and win screen on his death_function.
+                Working on new win_screen now.
+        TOTAL DAYS LEFT = 2.5 (3)
+        ALPHA RELEASE DATE = 3rd September

 #Remaining major TODO (in rough order):